Is it a bluff? Some in Hungary and Poland talk of EU pullout

 “We will not compromise on these issues because we are a … sovereign nation.
 And no one, not even the European Commission, should blackmail us regarding these policies,” Szijjarto said.

-This month, th e EU Commission moved to force Poland to comply with the rulings of Europe’s top court by recommending daily fines in a long-running dispute over the country’s judicial system.
+This month, the EU Commission moved to force Poland to comply with the rulings of Europe’s top court by recommending daily fines in a long-running dispute over the country’s judicial system.

 This prompted Ryszard Terlecki, deputy head of Poland’s governing party, to say Poland “should think about … how much we can cooperate,” with the EU and consider “drastic solutions.”